IDAES/idaes-pse/docs/technical_specs/core/util/unit_costing.rst

 Vessel Cost
 """""""""""

-The weight of the unit is calculated based on the methal density, Lenght, Diameter, and shell thickness. `shel_thickness` is a parameter initialized to 1.25, however, the user must calculate the shell wall minimum thickness computd from the ASME pressure vessel code (tp) add the average vessel thickness, the necessary wall thickness (tE), and select the appropriate shell_thickness.
+The weight of the unit is calculated based on the methal density, length, Diameter, and shell thickness. `shel_thickness` is a parameter initialized to 1.25, however, the user must calculate the shell wall minimum thickness computd from the ASME pressure vessel code (tp) add the average vessel thickness, the necessary wall thickness (tE), and select the appropriate shell_thickness.

 .. math:: self.weight == \pi * ((D*12) + self.shell\_thickness) * ((L*12)+(0.8*D*12))*self.shell\_thickness*self.material\_density